The Art in Public Places (AIPP) program is one of many culturally oriented programs in the Vail Valley.

-The program is under the direction of a seven-member board which meets monthly to discuss AIPP projects and direction.
+The program is under the direction of a five-member board which meets monthly to discuss AIPP projects and direction.
 Members of the public are encouraged to attend the meetings which are held in the Vail Town Council Chambers on the first Monday of every month.

 Download Master Plan

 - Establish a public art program that is unique to Vail and therefore has a primary responsibility to the community.

 - Enhance the beauty of the Vail community by placing quality visual art in highly accessible and visible public places for residents and guests to enjoy.